 Milk

-Soya and plant milks
+Soya and plant-based drinks

-Children who do not have a diagnosed milk allergy should drink cow’s milk.
+Children who do not have a diagnosed milk allergy should drink cows' milk.

 - almond milk